mcmilk/7-Zip-zstd/README.md

 1. download the setup from here [7-Zip ZS Releases](https://github.com/mcmilk/7-Zip-zstd/releases)
 2. install it, like the default [7-Zip]
 3. use it ;)
-4. you may check, if the 7-Zip can deal with ZStandard via this command: `7z.exe i`
+4. you may check, if the 7-Zip can deal with [ZStandard] or other codecs via this command: `7z.exe i`

 The output should look like this:
 ```